Araguaia Guerrilla War: Aftermath

-An Bell UH-1 Iroquois helicopter of the Brazilian Air Force on mission in Araguaia.
+A Bell UH-1 Iroquois helicopter of the Brazilian Air Force on mission in Araguaia.
 This aircraft model was widely used in attack and transport missions.

 When democracy was being restored, in 1982, family members of 22 of the disappeared persons brought proceedings in the Federal Court of Rio de Janeiro, asking for the whereabouts of the disappeared persons to be established and their remains located so that they could be given a decent burial and their death certificates could be registered.
 At first, the national courts processed the case in the usual way, requesting documents from Executive Branch officials, and summonsing witnesses.
 However, on March 27, 1989, after the judge responsible for the case was replaced, the Araguaia guerrilla case was dismissed without ruling on the merits, on the grounds that it was legally and physically impossible to comply with the request.
 Similarly, the judge considered that what the plaintiffs were requesting was covered by the Amnesty law and did not require a judicial action.

 The plaintiffs appealed the decision to dismiss the case and, on August 17, 1993, obtained a ruling from the Federal Court of Appeals, which reversed the decision of the lower court, and returned the case to the same judge for finding of fact and a ruling on the merits.
 On March 24, 1994, the Federal Government filed requests for clarification against the Federal Court's ruling.
 The appeal was not heard by the Court, based on a unanimous decision of the Court of Appeals itself on March 12, 1996.
 The Government lodged a special appeal against this decision, which was also ruled inadmissible by the Court of Appeals.

 On March 6, 2001, the plaintiffs appealed to the Inter-American Commission on Human Rights, which decided to declare the Araguaia guerrilla case admissible with regard to alleged violations of the American Declaration and the American Convention.
 On May 20–21, 2010, the case was heard at the Inter-American Court of Human Rights.
 On December 14, 2010, the Court ruled that Brazil has broken the American Convention on Human Rights by using its Amnesty law as a pretext for not punishing human rights violators of the military regime.

-On April 29, the Supreme Federal Court decided, by a vote of 7 to 2, to uphold the 1979 Amnesty law, which prevents the trial of those accused of extrajudicial killings and torture during the military regime.
+On April 29, 2010, the Supreme Federal Court decided, by a vote of 7 to 2, to uphold the 1979 Amnesty law, which prevents the trial of those accused of extrajudicial killings and torture during the military regime.